-Bob Gill is a Vice President and Agenda Manager in Gartner's Infrastructure Strategies group and is the founder and leader of the Edge Research Community at Gartner.
+Bob Gill is a Research Vice President in Gartner's Infrastructure Strategies group and is the founder and leader of the Edge Research Community at Gartner.

 Starting in 1989, Mr. Gill spent 15 years at Gartner in research and executive roles, including Group Vice President and Director of Research for a startup synthesized within Gartner.

 In 2002, Mr. Gill was VP of Business Development for a value-added reseller focused on the SMB medical market.
 He then served as Chief Research Officer for The Information Project, where he was responsible for the overall research agenda and process, as well as Managing Director of the Server practice, which spawned the virtualization and cloud practice areas.
 Mr. Gill returned to Gartner in 2012.